melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 If you have multiple AWS accounts they can be consolidated with **AWS Organizations**.
 The Paying account is where the bills get paid, so that you get one bill, far all the linked accounts services.
 The combined usage enables shared volume discounts.
 There is no extra fee for AWS Organizations.
 Service Control Policies (SCP) can be attached to individual organizations to control or limit what administrators of those organizations can do.

 ### Application Integration

-**AWS API Gateway** is a "front door" to an application.

-API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, CORS support, authorization and access control, throttling, monitoring, and API version management.
-It is useful for building REST and WebSocket APIs.
-API Gateway supports containerized and serverless workloads, as well as web applications.

 There are a four AWS services that are used to connect applications with each other, i.e. are used for the purpose of integrating applications in a decoupled architecture:

 1. **Amazon Simple Notification Service (SNS)** sends notification to a Topic for an _app/EC2/CloudWatch (publisher)_ to communicate with _lambda/email/SQS or other application (subscriber)_.
 It enables a pub/sub model.
-Messages are pushed to subscribers, they are not waiting.
-They can be pushed to multiple endpoints.
-Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.
+Notifications are sent two ways, A2A and A2P.
+A2A provides high-throughput, pushed based, many-to-many messaging between distributed systems, microservices, and event driven serverless applications.
+The applications include SQS, Amazon Kinesis Data Firehose, Lambda, abd other HTTPS endpoints.
+A2P helps send messages to customers with SMS texts, push notifications, and email.
 2. **Amazon Simple Queue Service (SQS)** is useful in cases where data cannot be processed quickly enough for example.
 Messages can be placed in a queue and a separate service polls the queue periodically.
 It's a hosted service used to enable distributed/decoupled applications.
 A SNS Topics and SQS can be strung together.
 3. **Amazon Simple Workflow Service (SWF)** enables automation of workflows that may have a human component.
 It is less preferred than the newer Step Functions.
 4. **Step Functions** are used to coordinate components of applications in a workflow.
 You can defines the sequences in a step, e.g. in a situation where a number of lambda functions should operate in sequence.
 It has a visual editor and output that shows the steps and status.